 Do you know what to do when someone tells you to budge up?
 And how would you feel if you were skint?
-The British have a lot of unique slang, so let’s crack on and learn some.
+When you learn English and travel to the British Isles, you might feel a little confused when it comes to everyday interactions with locals.
+The British have a lot of unique slang and at times it might slip into conversations.
+So, not to let it ambush you, let’s crack on and learn some.

 Essential British slang words

-If you learn only one word before travelling to the UK, let it be cuppa.
-Meaning ‘a cup of tea’, you’ll barely get through the door of any British home before you hear, “Fancy a cuppa?”
+If you learn only one word before traveling to the UK, let it be cuppa.
+Meaning “a cup of tea”, you’ll barely get through the door of any British home before you hear, “Fancy a cuppa?”
 Just make sure you specify if you want it with milk or not – I know the great British drink makes some foreigners a little queasy.

 If you don’t fancy a cuppa, maybe you’d prefer a pint?
 Walking into a pub and saying, “I’ll have a pint please,” always means a pint of beer, don’t expect to get a pint of water or lemonade handed to you.

 More British Slang words

 This means “move over” or “make space for me to sit down”.
 Say this to someone you know well, not a stranger on the Tube.

 Of all the things you want to be, skint is definitely not one of them.
 This British slang term means you have no money.

 Get on with it, keep going or start doing something.
 While working you might hear, “Let’s crack on, the pub closes in half an hour.”

 One British Pound.
 “Mate, lend me a quid for some chips, I’m skint.”
 (A quid actually won’t get you very far in the UK.
 You’d need at least a fiver (£5), or more likely a tenner (£10) to get a decent amount of food.)